wankata/simple-ecommerce-demo/README.md

     and define it's dependencies.
 Basicly to explain how to work with django-money, currencies and exchange rates.
   * Currently we allow only BGN currency to be used.
 If we want to have a multy currency site, we need to make use of djmoney.contrib.exchange and to extend our apps to use it properly.
+  * Django-money doesn't represent the BGN really right.
+I am not really convinced that it is the best choice for working with money.